Ali Bagautinov: Ultimate Fighting Championship

 It was announced in June 2013 that Bagautinov had signed a five-fight deal with the UFC.

 In his UFC debut, Bagautinov faced Marcos Vinicius on September 4, 2013, at UFC Fight Night 28.
 After a back-and-forth first two rounds, Bagautinov won the fight via TKO in the third round.

 In his second fight for the promotion, Bagautinov fought Tim Elliott on November 16, 2013, at UFC 167.
 Bagautinov won the fight via unanimous decision.

 Bagautinov fought John Lineker on February 1, 2014, at UFC 169.
 Bagautinov won the fight via unanimous decision.

 Bagautinov faced Demetrious Johnson on June 14, 2014, at UFC 174 for the UFC Flyweight Championship.
 Bagautinov lost the fight via unanimous decision.
 Subsequent to his loss, on July 10, the British Columbia Athletic Commission (BCAC) announced that Bagautinov tested positive for erythropoietin (EPO) prior to the title fight.
-In response, the BCAC has suspended him from mixed martial arts competition for one year.
+In response, the BCAC suspended him from mixed martial arts competition for one year.

 Bagautinov's first fight after serving his suspension was against Joseph Benavidez on October 3, 2015, at UFC 192.
 Bagautinov lost the fight via unanimous decision.

 Bagautinov next faced Geane Herrera on June 18, 2016, at UFC Fight Night 89.
 Bagautinov won the fight via unanimous decision.

 Bagautinov was expected to face Kyoji Horiguchi on October 15, 2016, at UFC Fight Night 97.
 However, the promotion announced on October 6 that they had cancelled the event entirely.
 In turn, the pairing was quickly rescheduled and took place on November 19, 2016, at UFC Fight Night 99.
 He lost the fight via unanimous decision.

 It was announced on January 17, 2017, that Bagautinov had chosen not to renew his contract with the UFC.